Jebrayam/systemsbiology/README.md

 This project was developed in order to help people interested in learn about modeling of gene expression in cell populations.
 GenExpSim is an informatic tool (desktop application) created to learn or teach some topics about Systems Biology (Gene Expression).

+## Introduction
+Gene expression is a dynamical process through which information encoded in gens is used to  synthesize a genomic product.
+This product usually is showed as a protein and it is the outcome from a series of biochemical reactions that take place stochastically in a specific biological system.
+Stochasticity in gen expression affects mainly transcription and translation processes, and it is responsible for the expression levels of a protein differ among a population of genetically identical cells.

 ## Software Requirements
 The tool is programmed in Python 3.7.4.
 One of the reasons why it's based on that programming language is to make sure that anyone could get access to the tool and if it is the case one could modify or improve it.